wcchoi/libunrar-js/Readme.md

 5. Wait for the decompression to complete and click on the file name to download the decompressed content.

 # Caveat
-1. Everything is loaded to the memory so make sure you have enough free memory to hold BOTH the RAR file AND the decompressed content (although only the decompressed content will keep in memory after decompression) , otherwise your browser page may crash.
+1. For non WorkerFS version everything is loaded to the memory so make sure you have enough free memory to hold BOTH the RAR file AND the decompressed content (although only the decompressed content will keep in memory after decompression) , otherwise your browser page may crash.
+2. WorkerFS version 15x time slower with many small files.
 2. Slow, especially for password-protected RAR
 3. Memory leak in IE, no problem in Chrome